KLAMATH RENTAL OWNERS ASSOCIATION

 A. Regular membership dues shall consist of the sum of local membership dues plus the applicable dues of the Oregon Rental Housing Association, hereinafter referred to as ORHA.

-Those members whose dues are not paid within 60 days from their annual due date, after suitable notification of dues outstanding, shall be dropped from the membership rolls.
-Privileges of membership shall continue until cancellation.
-Members re-instated within the current fiscal year shall pay the annual amount of their dues, retroactive to the date of their original membership due date.
+C. Those members whose dues are not paid within 15 days from their annual due date, after suitable notification of dues outstanding, shall be dropped from the membership rolls.
+Privileges of membership shall also be discontinued once a member is dropped from the membership rolls.

 Section III -- Membership Privileges